git-lfs/git-lfs/docs/custom-transfers.md

 extensions to allow resuming of downloads (via `Range` headers) and uploads (via the [tus.io](http://tus.io) protocol).

-Multiple transfer approaches are supported by the client including in the LFS API request a list of transfer types it can support, in order of preference.
-When replying, the API server will pick the first one of these it supports, and make any necessary adjustments to the returned object actions so they will work with that transfer type.
+In the LFS API request the client includes a list of transfer types it can support.
+When replying, the API server will pick the best one of these it supports, and make any necessary adjustments to the returned object actions so they will work with that transfer type.

 ## Custom Transfer Types